Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: An Optimal Winning Strategy

 Formally, Bob and Charlie agree on a bijection $h_W: I \cap [m] \to I^c \cap [m+1, 2m]$ for every subspace $W$.
 For every bit $b_i$ Bob sees such that $i \in I^c$, he guesses $x_i = b_i$.
 For the other possibly nonzero bits of $x$ indexed by $I^c \cap [m+ 1, 2m]$, he guesses $x_{h_W(i)} = b_i$.
 Charlie will do similarly using $h_W^{-1}$ so that they jointly guess $z_i = x_{h_W(i)}$ for every $i \in I \cap [m]$.

-We transfer this classical game into the language of quantum by encoding the classical bits into a state.
-We do this to refer to it later in this section; however, no quantum properties are needed.
+We transfer this classical game into the language of quantum by encoding the classical bits into a state to refer to it later in this section.
+However, no quantum properties are needed.

 \begin{proposition} Given $W \in G(2m, m)$, let $A_W$ be the generator matrix of $W$ in reduced row echelon form.
 Let $I$ denote the indices of the pivot columns of $A_W$ and let $J=\{(i,j):i \in I, j \in I^c, A_{ij}=1\}$.
 Finally, let $\CS(W) = \langle e_i \rangle_{i \in I^c}$ and $\CS(W^\perp) = \langle e_i \rangle_{i \in I}$.